MicahElliott/mrswlf/README.md

 Further diverging from Colemak, you can move `p` to the right and `b` down.
 This opens up a spot on left for a ["magic"][10] key (above `f`) if you've been wanting to try it (or whatever syntax is handy, like `-` for lisp, or `_` for others).
-It's also very nice to have the prev/back/next mnemonics (almost like a WASD) for those three for Emacs, shell, etc. I also found the transition to this to be particularly easy given the spatial feeling of `prev` being on top etc. Stats are wild too, and it feels great.
+It's also very nice to have the prev/back/next mnemonics together (almost like a WASD or HJKL) for those three for Emacs, shell, etc. I also found the transition to this to be particularly easy given the spatial feeling of `prev` being on top etc. Stats are wild too, and it feels great.
 This is what I've landed on now for my daily driver.